lucas-tucker/lucas-tucker.github.io/REU_page.md

-## Dimension Reduction and the Fenchel Game
+## Dimensionality Reduction and the Fenchel Game

 **Abstract:** In this paper, we review the linear dimensionality reduction algorithm Principal Component Analysis (PCA), as well as the non-linear reduction algorithms Isomap and Laplacian Eigenmaps.